Park Row Building: Residential use

 In the 2000s and early 2010s, J&R took up most of the storefronts along the block of Park Row that included 15 Park Row, with a sales space at the ground floor and mezzanine of the building.
 By 2013, J&R was planning to expand to five floors and knock down the walls separating 15 Park Row from 1 Park Row.
 However, J&R closed permanently the following year.
 The 3rd through 10th floors were subsequently converted for residential use as well.
 By 2018, the building had 332 apartments, with five more under construction, two of which were planned for the towers atop 15 Park Row.
 In February 2020, Fogarty Finger proposed renovating the ground-level retail units, with options for one storefront on the lobby's northern side as well as one, two, or three storefronts on the southern side.
 J&R Music Lounge By City Winery was also supposed to open in 15 Park Row's basement in early 2020.
 These plans were canceled following the onset of the COVID-19 pandemic.

 Atlas Capital Group bought the Park Row Building from the Friedman family in January 2021 for about $140 million.
 At the time, half of the building was vacant.
 By early 2022, residents had raised complaints that the building's elevators, heat, water, and gas services sometimes did not work properly.
+About one-fourth of the residents launched a rent strike to protest the building's condition.
 That March, chef Todd English agreed to lease 22000 ft2 in the building's lower stories and open a restaurant there.
+Atlas obtained a $136.5 million loan from Berkshire Residential Investments in mid-2022 to fund improvements to the Park Row Building, but the ongoing rent strike meant that the building provided enough income for only 30 percent of the loan payments.
+Furthermore, an environmental assessment in 2022 had discovered that the dust in the building had large amounts of several toxic substances.